Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

 • Real salep powder - It is derived from orchid bulbs and contains natural starch and mucilage, which helps to thicken the milk when preparing this Turkish hot milk drink.
 Stores specializing in Middle Eastern or Turkish foods are likely to sell Salep powder.
-Alternatively, you can buy it online from Amazon.
+You can find real salep powder at Turkish or Middle Eastern grocery stores, or online.
+Make sure the label says pure salep, not an instant mix.

 • Milk - The best option is to use whole cow's milk which provides a creamy and rich base for the drink.
 However, you can also use alternatives like goat's milk or even non-dairy options like almond milk or soy milk if you have dietary preferences or restrictions.

-• Sugar - Caster or granulated sugar is perfect for making Sahlab.
+• Sugar - Superfine or granulated sugar is perfect for making Sahlab.
 Adjust the amount to your taste.

 • Cinnamon - Ground cinnamon is the traditional choice but you can also top your salep drink with ground nuts, or even shredded coconut.